trippixn963/AzabBot/README.md

 - "Why did the prisoner cross the road?
 They didn't, they're in jail!"
 - Mocks everything

+### Crime Responder
+- Responds with actual mute reasons
+- "You were muted for [actual reason]"
+- Direct and mocking responses

 ---

 ## 💾 Memory System